rendrjs/rendr-examples/00_simple/README.md

 You can choose a different port by passing the `PORT` environment variable:

     $ PORT=80 grunt server

+In order to use node_inspector with grunt run the following command with the script you want to debug and put a debugger; line in your task. node-inspector will then open a browser with debugging toolsand put a debugger; line in your task. node-inspector will then open a browser with debugging tools
+    $ node-debug $(which grunt) task

+and put a debugger; line in your task. node-inspector will then open a browser with debugging tools

 ### GitHub API rate limit